 It is essential that every Selective Asia guest arranges comprehensive travel insurance cover for the duration of their holiday.
-Travel insurance is a vital part of any travel plans, helping to ensure your safety, wellbeing and financial security if things go wrong, both before you depart and whilst you are away.
+Travel insurance is a vital part of any travel plans, helping to ensure your safety, wellbeing and financial security if things go wrong, both before you depart and while you are away.

 The most important features of the travel insurance policy are comprehensive cover for medical expenses, emergency repatriation and personal legal liability.

-Additionally, cover for the following is provided in order to minimise your financial exposure in the event of unforeseen problems either prior to departure or whilst away:
+Additionally, cover for the following is provided in order to minimise your financial exposure in the event of unforeseen problems, either prior to departure or whilst away:

 - 24-hour emergency assistance

 - Cancellation prior to departure or missed departure

 To arrange your Journeyman Services Travel Insurance Policy please CLICK HERE.